-- (1) Includes our ownership interest in the interest, depreciation, and amortization expense of the unconsolidated joint ventures. - (2) Represents expenses outside of the normal course of operations, including debt modification costs, legal and other costs, and hurricane-related costs that were not reimbursed by insurance.
+- (1) Includes our ownership interest in the interest, depreciation, and amortization expense of the unconsolidated joint ventures. - (2) Includes our ownership interest in the loss on sale of the unconsolidated joint ventures associated with two resort hotel properties owned by the Company in Myrtle Beach, SC. - (3) Represents expenses outside of the normal course of operations, including debt modification costs, legal and other costs, property-level severance costs, and hurricane-related costs that were not reimbursed by insurance.